fhildeb/lukso-node-guide/docs/guides/hardware-setup/bios-setup.md

 ## 4. LED Settings

-:::tip
+:::info

-For server installations, you might not require illuminated status indicators.
+For server installations, you might choose to disable the illuminated status indicators.

 :::